Consumer Decision Hierarchies

 What we measure

 Understanding the criteria that drive shoppers to make a purchase is key to unravelling the competitive dynamics of a category.
-Using insights from our 2,500-household continuous shopper panel, we can develop a purchase decision hierarchy that highlights the attributes most important to shoppers when they are shopping your category.
+Leveraging our experience with consumer choice data, we can develop a purchase decision hierarchy that highlights the attributes most important to shoppers when they are shopping your category.

 This analysis provides you with a comprehensive view of the dynamics of your category, from consumer to shelf, with actionable recommendations to make your business more profitable.